DBestman/EVNotiPi/README.md

 ##### I had to make changes to /etc/default/gpsd, or else sometimes the GPS would not work after the device was off for a few hours (>4 hours?).
 - `sudo sed -i -re 's/^(DEVICES=).*/\1\"\/dev\/gps0\"/' -e 's/^(GPSD_OPTIONS=).*/\1\"-n\"/' /etc/default/gpsd`
 #### Optional: Set up a RaspAP
-RaspAP allows the Pi to become a wireless access point when you're in your car.  https://docs.raspap.com/ap-sta/ I had to reinstall several times before I could configure properly, but I don't remember what were the difficulties.
+RaspAP allows the Pi to become a wireless access point when you're in your car.
+Follow the instructions here: https://docs.raspap.com/ap-sta/ I had to uninstall/reinstall RaspAP several times before I could configure properly, but I don't remember what were the difficulties.
 Maybe it was a buggy version.
-To uninstall RaspAP:
+##### To uninstall RaspAP
 - cd /var/www/html
 - sudo installers/uninstall.sh
 #### Other